COVID-19 vaccination in Taiwan: Vaccines orders and donations

 United Biomedical.
 The Taiwanese government has also ordered another 4.76 million dose of vaccine through the COVAX platform besides the direct orders from pharmaceutical companies.
-An additional 15 million doses of Pfizer-BioNTech COVID-19 vaccine purchased by Foxconn, Taiwan Semiconductor Foundry Company, and Tzu-Chi Foundation were also been donated to the Taiwanese government for Taiwan's COVID-19 vaccination plan.
+An additional 15 million doses of Pfizer-BioNTech COVID-19 vaccine purchased by Foxconn, Taiwan Semiconductor Foundry Company, and Tzu-Chi Foundation were also donated to the Taiwanese government for Taiwan's COVID-19 vaccination plan.